DeSantis signs bill replacing FSA with Progress Monitoring at Florida schools

 TALLAHASSEE, FLA.
 (WSVN) - A big change will be coming to testing at Florida schools next year.

-On Tuesday, Gov. Ron DeSantis signed a bill into law that ended the use of Florida Standards Assessments.
+On Tuesday, Gov. Ron DeSantis signed Senate Bill 1048 into law that ended the use of Florida Standards Assessments.

 FSA is used to evaluate students and has been in place since 2015.